Please note that Tapas no longer supports Internet Explorer.

 Linen shirt, dark trousers.

-His fingers gathered the black fall of his hair, tying it back with quiet precision.
+His fingers gathered the black fall of his hair, tying it back gently.
 For a moment, he lingered before the mirror, studying the faint shadows beneath his eyes.

 Then, with a final glance, he turned and left the room.

-Downstairs, the kitchen hummed with the quiet rhythm of morning.
-The scent of fresh bread mingled with warm porridge and the faint, sharp sting of citrus.
+Downstairs, the kitchen moved with the quiet rhythm of morning.
+The scent of fresh bread mingled with warm porridge and the faint sting of citrus.
+Cooks slipped between counters with ease, their motions precise and unspoken.

-Madam Lucinda Erith sat at the head of the table, like a queen in exile, her gown a shade too fine for breakfast, her eyes sharp enough to cut through silk.
+Madam Lucinda Erith sat at the head of the table, like a queen in exile.

 “Ah!
 Cain,” she cooed as he entered.
 “Look at you, radiant as always.
-Come, sit beside me.”
+Come, come.
+Sit with me.”

 Cain obeyed with a gentle nod, the corners of his mouth lifting just enough to please her.
-A bowl of porridge and a slice of toast waited before him.
+A bowl of porridge and a slice of bread waited before him.

-Lucinda’s plate was a small feast: soft eggs, crisp bacon, a cluster of grapes glistening with dew, and half a pomegranate dusted with fine sugar.
-Yet her attention lingered not on the food, but on the crystal glass of orange juice before her, turning it slowly in her hand as though it were far more interesting than anything meant to sustain her.
+Lucinda's plate was a small feast, filled with soft eggs, crisp bacon and half a pomegranate dusted with fine sugar.
+Her attention didn’t linger on the food, but on the crystal glass of orange juice before her as she turned it slowly in her hand.

-“You prefer bitter things, don’t you?” she said, watching as Cain poured himself a cup of black coffee.
+“You really do prefer bitter things, don’t you?” she said, watching as Cain poured himself a cup of black coffee.

 Across the table, Claudia sat with two other courtesans, half-whispering gossip between spoonfuls of oatmeal.
-When Madam wasn’t looking, Claudia flicked Cain a knowing look, a half-smile, half-grimace that said she’d rather chew glass than flatter Lucinda before breakfast.
+When Madam wasn’t looking, Claudia flicked Cain a look that said she’d rather chew glass than flatter Lucinda before breakfast.
 Cain’s eyes softened briefly in reply before returning to his coffee.

 Her care, he thought.
 The kind that bruises with one hand and soothes with the other.

-He smiled anyway, soft and obedient.
+He smiled anyway.
 “You’ve done more than I could ever thank you for.”

 Lucinda preened at the praise, her rings glinting in the morning light as she reached out to pat his cheek.
 “You were always my favourite,” she said warmly.
-“Always so gentle, so well-mannered.
-Not like the others.”
-Her tone dripped affection, but there was something sharp beneath it.
+“Always so gentle, so well-mannered.”
+Her tone dripped affection, but Cain was internally rolling his eyes.

-“Please remember to take care of yourself, sweet thing,” she continued, her voice sweet as sugared tea.
+“Please remember to take care of yourself, sweet thing,” she continued.
 “I can’t have you unwell.
-It’s not just for my own selfish reasons, of course…” Her thumb brushed the corner of his jaw, almost tender.
+It’s not just for my own selfish reasons, of course.”
+Her thumb brushed the corner of his jaw tenderly.
 “My heart truly breaks seeing you suffer.”

 Cain tilted his head just enough for her to see the gratitude she wanted reflected in her eyes.
 “I wouldn’t dare do anything to break your heart, Madam.
 Rest assured.”

-Her smile deepened, satisfied.
+Her smile deepened.
 “Good boy.”
 She leaned back, graceful as a cat sated after a meal.
 “When you’re feeling better, make some time to come see me again.
 I miss our little talks, Cain.
 My door is always open, and the tea will always be warm.”

-He gave a small, deferential nod.
+He gave a small nod.
 “I’ll look forward to it.”

 Lucinda beamed, reaching for her glass again, her eyes never leaving him.